tracybrtn/contact-card/README.md

   - so that I can optimize my web application’s performance and ensure that I'm adhering to accessibility standards.
 - I want to store all of my front-end code in a client folder
   - so that there is a clear separation between the front end and back end in my application architecture.
+- I want to store all of my back-end code in a server folder
+  - so that there is a clear separation between the front end and back end in my application architecture.

 ## Acceptance Criteria